mdsol/mesos_cookbook/README.md

 Mesos provides efficient resource isolation and sharing across distributed applications, or frameworks.
 This cookbook installs Mesos via packages provided by [Mesosphere][].

-This cookbook serves as the base for the following additional Mesos framework cookbooks maintained by [Medidata Solutions][]:

-* [marathon][] - This cookbook installs the Apache Mesos Marathon framework.
-* [chronos][] - This cookbook installs the Apache Mesos Chronos framework.

 Requirements
 ------------